galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 ### Launching Hi-C scaffolding workflow

 > <warning-title>The scaffolding workflow is run on <b>ONE</b> haplotype at a time.</warning-title>
 > Contiging (WF4) and purging (WF6) workflows work with both (hap1/hap2, primary/alternate) assemblies simultaneously.
-This is not the case for contiging -- it hgas to be run independently for each haplotype assembly.
+This is not the case for contiging -- it has to be run independently for each haplotype assembly.
 In this example (below) we run contiging on hap1 (Primary) assembly only.
 {: .warning}

+{% snippet faqs/galaxy/workflows_run_ds.md title="Scaffolding HiC (WF8)" dockstore_id="github.com/iwc-workflows/Scaffolding-HiC-VGP8/main" %}

 > <hands-on-title><b>Launching Hi-C scaffolding workflow</b></hands-on-title>
 >